nilshartmann/react-vote-example/README.md

 # Keep up-to-date

-We plan to enhance this example application in future.
+We plan to enhance this example application in the future.
 To make sure you don't miss anything you can watch this repository or follow us on twitter [@nilshartmann](https://twitter.com/nilshartmann) (Nils) and [@djcordhose](https://twitter.com/jdcordhose) (Olli)

 # Contribution